Venture Capital Trusts

-Remember, tax rules can change and tax benefits depend on individual circumstances.
+Remember, tax rules can change and tax benefits depend on circumstances.

 How to invest in VCTs

-You will receive your share certificate once the VCT issues new shares; this may be only once or twice per tax year.
-The prospectus will contain further details.
+You will receive your share certificate shortly after the VCT issues new shares; this may be only once or twice per tax year.
+The provider documents will contain further details.
 Be sure to understand the risks and commitments before you invest.

-View our featured offers below, or browse all current VCT offers here.
+View our featured offers below, or browse all current VCT offers.